MicrosoftDocs/azure-media-services/media-services/latest/stream-live-tutorial-with-api.md

 ## Clean up remaining resources

-If you no longer need any of the resources in your resource group, including the Media Services and storage accounts that you created for this tutorial, delete the resource group that you created earlier.
+If you no longer need the Media Services and storage accounts that you created for this tutorial, delete the resource group that you created earlier.

 Run the following CLI command: